 My friend Chris and I have had back and forth conversations about the merits of the µ4/3 camera systems compared to the Fuji X series and Sony α7 compact systems cameras.
 I'm considering moving away from the DLSR -- I have a Nikon D5100 -- to reduce the bulk of equipment I carry around.
-Chris holds the position that µ4/3 is lighter, smaller and the lens are cheaper than the Fuji and Sony equivalents.
-I looked up weight and dimensions of each camera body and they are roughly the same.
+Chris holds the position that µ4/3 is lighter, smaller and that the lens is cheaper than the Fuji and Sony equivalents.
+I looked up the weight and dimensions of each camera body, and they are roughly the same.
 The Olympus OM-D E-M1 is neither the smallest or lightest of these three cameras.
-Ignoring the megapixel specs of the Sony α7 these cameras all have similar specs.
+Ignoring the megapixel specs of the Sony α7, these cameras all have similar specs.
 I don't think megapixels matter much for most people once you get up to 16MP.
-So weight and dimensions varies little between these three cameras.
+So weight and dimensions vary little between these three cameras.

 Chris suggested that lenses for the Sony and Fuji would be more expensive than for the Olympus and that the µ4/3 had more lens options.
 While I concede that Fuji and Sony don't have as many lenses µ4/3, the µ4/3 format has very few lenses compared to Canon or Nikon.
-There are many adapters that would allow me to use almost any Nikon or Canon lens with the Sony or Fuji.
-I don't know of any adapters to allow these lenses to be used on the Olympus OM-D E-M1 but I'm sure they exists.
-The adapters to allow use of these older Canon/Nikon lens on the micro 4⁄3, Fuji X-mount and Sony E-mount do not support any of the automatic functions.
+Many adapters would allow me to use almost any Nikon or Canon lens with the Sony or Fuji.
+I don't know of any adapters to allow these lenses to be used on the Olympus OM-D E-M1, but I'm sure they exist.
+The adapters enable using these older Canon/Nikon lenses on the µ4/3, Fuji X-mount, and Sony E-mount but do not support any automatic functions.
 I would have to use all the lenses in manual mode on any of these camera systems.
 It’s a draw on that issue.

-So how much would it cost me buy into a compact camera system?
+So how much would it cost me to buy into a compact camera system?
 Assuming that I was starting from scratch, I would want a midrange zoom lens.
-For me that means, a 24-70mm lens (35mm).
-On a full frame camera, like the Sony α7 or Nikon D800, this is wide enough for everything from wide-angle landscapes and panoramas, to portraits and events.
+For me, that means a 24-70mm lens (35mm).
+On a full-frame camera, like the Sony α7 or Nikon D800, this is wide enough for everything from wide-angle landscapes and panoramas to portraits and events.
 So how much would the camera body and 24-70mm lens cost?

-For my future camera kit I would want additional lenses in the following 35mm lens equivalents.
-A 12-24mm (or 10-24mm) wide angle zoom for landscape/architecture HDR photography.
-For landscapes F stop is irrelevant since I’ll be shooting on a tripod at f-stops between 11 and 20.
+For my future camera kit, I would want additional lenses in the following 35mm lens equivalents.
+A 12-24mm (or 10-24mm) wide-angle zoom for landscape/architecture HDR photography.
+For landscapes, large apertures are irrelevant since I’ll be shooting on a tripod with apertures between 11 and 20.
 I want a midrange zoom for everyday use.
-While the a maximum aperture of f/2.8 may be too slow for night time use but is fine for photo-walks, some sports and indoor family portraits.
-Most of these I would shoot at f/5.6 to f/8 and a flash will help.
+While the maximum aperture of f/2.8 may be too slow for nighttime use but is fine for photo walks, some sports and indoor family portraits.
+Most of these I would shoot at f/5.6 to f/8, and a flash will help.
 I can shoot at higher ISO also.
-For portraiture I would want either a 85mm f/1.8 or 90mm f/1.8 prime.
+For portraiture, I would want either an 85mm f/1.8 or 90mm f/1.8 prime.

 |35 mm lens||APS-C||µ4/3|